mrmin123/tamabot/README.md

 [/r/PuzzleAndDragons](http://www.reddit.com/r/PuzzleAndDragons) helper bot

 ##Features
-* Finds posts with [Iconified](http://tamadra.com/iconify) monster icons (even ones not yet supported by subreddit styles), grab relevant monster information from [PADX](http://www.puzzledragonx.com/), and posts a reply with the information in a table
+* Finds posts with [Iconified](http://tamadra.com/iconify) monster icons (even ones not yet supported by subreddit styles) and/or [PADX Team Simulator](http://www.puzzledragonx.com/en/simulator.asp) links, grab relevant monster information from [PADX](http://www.puzzledragonx.com/), and posts a reply with the information in a table
 * Automatically breaks up expanded monster information table posts into chunks if they become too long
 * Monster table is 'hover-to-view' to be less intrusive via subreddit CSS
 * Finds 'ID in flair'-type posts, grabs the ID from user's flair, and replies with ID (for mobile users)